 Please be advised that due to summer housing demands and building maintenance, you are not permitted to enter your living space or store belongings before the day before the beginning of the New International Student Orientation.

-Visiting scholars and most new graduate, exchange and English as Second Language (ESL) students who do not live on campus, will need to search for off-campus housing independently since there are no long-term on-campus housing options available.
-The search for off-campus housing is perhaps the biggest source of anxiety for new international students and scholars.
+Graduate students who do not apply for housing on campus, will need to search for off-campus housing independently.
+The search for off-campus housing is perhaps the biggest source of anxiety for new international students.
 Most current students recommend arriving several weeks before classes start so you have ample time to get settled before you become involved in academic life.
 Housing is reasonably priced in comparison with major US cities.
 Most rental leases start on the first of each month with the most common start dates being the first of June, July, August, and September.
-Links to Placefinder.com and ApartmentList.com can be found on Marywood's Housing and Residence Life page to assist in your search for an apartment.
+Placefinder.com and ApartmentList.com can assist in your search for an apartment.
 Another recently recommended resource that has been found to be useful is: Zumper.
 It is a good idea to refer to an online map service such as mapquest.com, maps.yahoo.com, or googlemaps.com, when searching for housing.
 You can pinpoint the university and refer to it in searching out convenient housing.
 The local newspaper, The Times-Tribune carries classified ads advertising apartments/housing, both furnished and unfurnished.
 The Sunday edition of the newspaper has the most comprehensive listings.
 Many students also use craigslist.com to search for both apartments, furniture and roommates if desired.

 Another suggested option for graduate students and visiting scholars is The Mill Apartments.
 The Mill is comprised of studio and loft apartments.
 For more information on the apartments at The Mill go to www.loftsatthemill.com or call (570)504-1555.
 Transportation is necessary to get to campus from The Mill.